Bio

 Amber McElreath is an Akron-based assemblage and collage artist who uses found objects in her work to tell autobiographical stories in a surrealistic style.
 Most of the work is very small which is meant to convey intimacy and vulnerability.
 Her two inspirations are Frida Kahlo and Joseph Cornell.

-Amber was born in Landstuhl, Germany and raised in East Liverpool, OH.
-She got her BFA in Fine and Professional Arts from Kent State University and graduated with her MA in Art Therapy and Counseling from Ursuline College.
-She worked as an artist assistant to Brooklyn-based artists, James Seward and Erin Racheal Hudak.
-She has shown her artwork in the Cleveland and Akron areas.
-Her last solo exhibition, Memories, Dreams, and Ruminations was in 2016 at Studio 2091 Mothersbaugh and her two-person exhibition, Delivering Stores (with Karen Koch) was in 2017 at the Box Gallery in SummitArtspace.
-In 2023, she participated in the annual members show at the Artist Archives of the Western Reserve and in a show called the Infinite Mix the YARDS Projects, in Cleveland.
-In 2024, she was in a two-person exhibition with Annie Becker at Gallery 202 in Cleveland.
-Amber has an exhibit scheduled for July 2024 at 934 Gallery in Columbus, OH.
-Her work is in both public and private collections in Ohio, Pennsylvania, Virginia, New York, Georgia, Washington, and Maryland.
+Amber got her BFA in Painting from Kent State University and graduated with her MAs in Art Therapy and Counseling from Ursuline College.
+In 2025, Amber’s work was in the Quest For the Fest show at Spaces gallery and went on to be in the Ingenuity Festival.
+Her most recent solo exhibition, Future Tripping and Backward Wandering (2024), was at the Sally Otto Gallery.
+Delivering Stores with work from Amber and Karen Koch was in 2017 at the Box Gallery in Summit Artspace.
+In 2023, she participated in the Infinite Mix the YARDS Projects, in Cleveland.
+In 2024, she was in a two-person exhibition with Annie Becker at Gallery 202 in 78th St. Studios.
+Later that year, she was in the July exhibit at 934 Gallery in Columbus, OH.
+Her work is in public/private collections in Ohio, Texas, Pennsylvania, Virginia, New York, Georgia, Washington, and Maryland.

 Summer Sting (2023, detail)